azamsharp/azamsharp.github.io/_posts/testing.md

 In one of my previous articles, I mentioned that how I am using MV Pattern for building my client/server SwiftUI applications.

+> The primary focus of this article is on client/server applications.

 ## Modular Architecture

+Modular architecture in software refers to the design and organization of software systems into small, self contained modules or components.
+These modules can be tested and maintained independently of one another.
+Each module serves a specific purpose and solve a specific business need.

+Modular architecture also provides advantages when working on large projects consisting of multiple teams.
+Each team can work on a particular module, without interfering with the other teams.

+Modularity can be achieved in several different ways.
+You can expose each module as a package (SPM), which can be imported into different applications.
+Modularity can also be achieved by structuring your app based on specific grouping or folder structure.
+Keep in mind that when using folders for modularity you have to pay special attention to separation of concerns and single responsibility principles.

+> The focus of this article is not Swift Package Manager, but how to achieve modularity by breaking the app based on the bounded context of your domain.
+Swift Package Manager can be used to package those dependencies into reusable units.

 ## Screens vs Views

 When I was working with Flutter, I observed a common pattern for organizing the widgets.
 Flutter developers were separating the widgets based on whether the widgets represents an entire screen of just a reusable control.
-For example

 Since React, Flutter and SwiftUI are extremely similar in nature we can apply the same principles when building SwiftUI applications.

 For example when displaying details of a movie, instead of calling that view MovieDetailView, you can call it MovieDetailScreen.
 This will make it clear that the detail view is an actual screen and not some reusable child view.
 Here are few more examples.